kaymccormick/sphinx-build-client/README.rst

 This node.js module is an interface to the Sphinx_ *Python Documentation Generator*.
 It exists primarily to service the `grunt-sphinx-plugin` and for testing purposes.
-It is a very immature module and is missing key features.
 It does get the job done and it provides a Promise-based interface to sphinx-build while abstracting away some of the interprocess communication (IPC) details.